open-infrastructure-labs/operate-first-workloads/README.md

 ### Bring your project

-To get connected and bring your project to the MOC, first bring it to the “MOC Operate First Project Coordination meeting”, which is held on alternate Wednesday’s 8AM US Eastern time.
-Contact Bill Burns for an invite (bburns@redhat.com).
+To get connected and bring your project to the MOC, first bring it to the “MOC Operate First Project Coordination meeting”, which is held on alternate Wednesday’s 8AM US Eastern time. (even numbered weeks for 2020) Meeting url: https://meet.google.com/kea-qtds-enp?authuser=0&hs=122.

 There is another bi-weekly meeting that shares the same time slot, called “MOC/ODH sprint planning” and it is primarily focused on planning the activities involving the fundamentals of the cloud environment.
-It is run by Lars Kellogg-Stedman (lars@redhat.com).
-Contact him to get on the invite once you are committed to joining.
+(Odd numbered weeks for 2021) Meeting url: https://meet.google.com/xeg-usjr-sau?authuser=0&hs=122

 More detailed information on onboarding to a cluster can be found here: https://www.operate-first.cloud/users/support/docs/onboarding_to_cluster.md